 The Galleria Corsini

 When I visited the Galleria in November of 2015, there was a temporary exhibition about the work of Mattia Preti (1613-1699), a relatively unknown Italian painter who was a follower of Caravaggio’s style.
-Some of his work can be found elsewhere in Rome, the best example being the Sant’Andrea della Valle.
+Some of his work can be found elsewhere in Rome, the best example being the paintings of the apse wall in the church of Sant’Andrea della Valle.
 Preti was also a member of the Knights Hospitaller and spent the last decades of his life on Malta, where the Knights were based.
-The temporary exhibition had many of Preti’s works on display, quite of few of which were on loan from other museums, such as the painter’s depiction of a soldier counting his money (see below).
+The temporary exhibition had many of Preti’s works on display, quite of few of which were on loan from other museums, such as the painter’s depiction of a soldier counting his money (image on the right).
 Some were even from private collections, like the Miracolo dell’idropico, which shows Christ curing a man from dropsy (edema).
 The scene is from Luke 14:1-6, which reads:

 14 One Sabbath, when Jesus went to eat in the house of a prominent Pharisee, he was being carefully watched.
 2 There in front of him was a man suffering from abnormal swelling of his body.
 3 Jesus asked the Pharisees and experts in the law, “Is it lawful to heal on the Sabbath or not?”